University of Florida Seeking Chief of Division of Hematology & Oncology

 - A distinguished record of research and scholarly achievement, extramural funding and experience in the development of clinical trials is preferred

-The UF Division of Hematology & Oncology is comprised of a dynamic and diverse group of 45 faculty members and 15 fellows offering a full range of clinical services, including benign hematology, breast, GI, GU, gynecological, head and neck, hematological malignancies and BMT, lymphoma/chronic lymphocytic leukemia, melanoma, sarcoma and thoracic oncology
+The UF Division of Hematology & Oncology is comprised of a dynamic and diverse group of 45 faculty members and 15 fellows offering a full range of clinical services, including benign hematology, breast, GI, GU, gynecological, head and neck, hematological malignancies and BMT, melanoma, sarcoma and thoracic oncology

-A national leader in cancer, UF Health is also a state-designated Cancer Center of Excellence with robust multi-disciplinary clinical programs, and novel basic and translational research.
+A rapidly growing national leader in cancer care and research, UF Health is also a state-designated Cancer Center of Excellence with robust multi-disciplinary clinical programs, and novel basic and translational research.
 The UF College of Medicine also has a strong affiliation with the neighboring Malcolm Randall VA Medical Center.